2016

 Certification marks, such as the Woolmark, are given for compliance with defined standards, but are not confined to any membership of an association.

-A trademark used in connection with services is called a service mark.
+service mark.
 Service marks are used, for example, by hotels, restaurants, airlines, tourist agencies, carental agencies, laundries and cleaners.
 All that has been said about trademarks also applies to service marks.

 Broadly speaking, trademarks perform four main functions: